TESTLAB-Developers/convertapi-python/README.md

 # Convert.com Python API
-`convertapi-python` is a python library was created to interface with the REST API for [Convert.com's](https://www.convert.com) conversion rate testing tool.
+`convertapi-python` is a python library that was created to interface with the REST API for [Convert.com's](https://www.convert.com) conversion rate testing tool.

 For more information, please see: https://www.campaigntrip.com